SyncEngine/docs/docs/developer/architecture.md

 ---

 > **Note:** SyncEngine’s architecture is designed to evolve.
-Each component — from flows to modules — can be replaced or extended without breaking the system, ensuring long-term scalability and maintainability.
+Each component, from flows to modules, can be replaced or extended without breaking the system, ensuring long-term scalability and maintainability.